baxpr/gf-fmri/README.md

 4. Resampled versions of all the fMRIs, with voxel size as requested in `vox_mm`, are produced.

 5. The fmriFWD mean and timeseries are warped to atlas space using the supplied deformation field `deffwd`, using SPM12's Deformations toolbox.
+They are written in the same geometry and voxel size as the SPM atlas image specified by the `refimg_nii` parameter.

 6. The fMRI time series images are smoothed with a `fwhm` mm Gaussian kernel.